yueliu1999/Awesome-Deep-Graph-Clustering/README.md

   journal={arXiv preprint arXiv:2211.12875},
   year={2022}
 }

+@inproceedings{Dink-Net,
+  title={Dink-net: Neural clustering on large graphs}, author={Liu, Yue and Liang, Ke and Xia, Jun and Zhou, Sihang and Yang, Xihong and Liu, Xinwang and Li, Stan Z}, booktitle={Proceedings of International Conference on Machine Learning}, year={2023}
+}

+@inproceedings{HSAN,
+  title={Hard sample aware network for contrastive deep graph clustering}, author={Liu, Yue and Yang, Xihong and Zhou, Sihang and Liu, Xinwang and Wang, Zhen and Liang, Ke and Tu, Wenxuan and Li, Liang and Duan, Jingcan and Chen, Cancan}, booktitle={Proceedings of the AAAI conference on artificial intelligence}, volume={37}, number={7}, pages={8914--8922}, year={2023}
+}

 @inproceedings{DCRN,
   title={Deep Graph Clustering via Dual Correlation Reduction}, author={Liu, Yue and Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Song, Linxuan and Yang, Xihong and Zhu, En},